harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial.md

 For non-containerized artifacts, use `<+artifact.path>`.

-To learn more, go to [Built-in and Custom Harness Variables Reference](/docs/platform/variables-and-expressions/harness-variables#artifact).
+To learn more, go to [Use Harness expressions](/docs/platform/variables-and-expressions/harness-variables#artifact).

 ## Create the Environment